TheresaLui/SelfHelpContent_v2/articles/microsoft.recoveryservices/azurebackup-crc-usererrorstorageaccountislocked.md

 # UserErrorStorageAccountIsLocked

 <!--issueDescription-->
-Backup or restore jobs failed due to storage account being in locked state.
+Backup or restore jobs failed due to storage account being in locked state
 <!--/issueDescription-->

 ## **Recommended Steps**

-To resolve this issue, remove the lock on the Storage Account or use delete lock instead of read lock and retry the backup or restore operation, [Learn more](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources).
+- To resolve this issue, remove the lock on the Storage Account or use delete lock instead of read lock and retry the backup or restore operation, [Learn more](https://docs.microsoft.com/azure/azure-resource-manager/management/lock-resources)